ssmirr/appdev-chapters/minimal-javascript.md

-# A minimal introduction to JavaScript
+# JavaScript for Rails Developers

 ## History